Updated on November 7th, 2023

 Fill-Rite’s portfolio includes high-performance liquid transfer pumps, mechanical and digital meters, precision weights, hoses, nozzles, and accessories.

-The addition of Fill-Rite was made possible because Gorman-Rupp’s balance sheet is in remarkably good shape even after issuing new debt to fund the purchase.
 Before this acquisition, the company had zero long-term debt on its balance sheet.
 Debt has increased, but remains manageable given how meaningful Fill-Rite has already been to results.

 Competitive Advantages and Recession Performance

 Gorman-Rupp has become an industry leader due in large part to its ability to offer a variety of end markets the products that it needs.
-The company’s diversified portfolio helps to protect against declines in any one area of its business.
+The company’s diversified portfolio helps protect against declines in any one area of its business.

 Source: Investor Presentation